KozlovPavel677/AxTableTypeChangeFix/README.md

 https://axforum.info/forums/showthread.php?p=440314&langid=1#post440314

 ## License
-The AxBraceGuideLineExtension source code in this repo is available under the MIT license.
+The AxTableTypeChangeFix source code in this repo is available under the MIT license.
 See [License.txt](LICENSE.txt).